 Here, the common salary and career expectations for an individual with a doctoral degree in management will be covered.
 Details about typical program prerequisites and curriculum will also be discussed.

-Many graduates of a management doctoral degree program become professors, and salary is often based upon the professor's rank.
-According to the U.S. Bureau of Labor Statistics, postsecondary business teachers in the United States averaged $89,100 in May 2013 (www.bls.gov).
+A management doctoral degree program is designed for prospective business professors.
+The salary is often based upon the professor's rank.
+According to the U.S. Bureau of Labor Statistics, postsecondary business teachers in the United States earned a median of $83,960 in May 2018.

 University professors often earn additional income by publishing their research, speaking at conferences, consulting with companies and teaching at area schools.
 Research and consultation areas may include fundamentals of management, philosophy of ethics and values, and strategic organization design.

 Although the most common career path for graduates of a management doctoral degree program is being a business professor, there are a few other possible career paths that can be lucrative.
 Below are alternate career options, along with their salary information.
 It is important to note, however, that the career paths below are not solely geared towards those with a PhD, and only require either a bachelor or master's level of education to obtain.
 The only career choice that specifically requires a PhD in management is being a business professor.
 As a result, the salaries provided may not reflect what you would make in the position with a doctoral degree.

 - Management consultants earned a median salary of $87,000 (Payscale.com)

 - Financial managers earned a median salary of $127,990 (Bureau of Labor Statistics)

 - Compensation and benefits managers earned $121,010 (Bureau of Labor Statistics)